Castaneda/reiman

-Charlie Castaneda (born 1970 San Diego, California) and Brody Reiman (born 1970 Bethlehem, Pennsylvania) are two contemporary artists who work together to form castaneda/reiman.
+Charlie Castaneda (born 1970 San Diego) and Brody Reiman (born 1970 Bethlehem, Pennsylvania) are two contemporary artists who work together to form castaneda/reiman.

 Biographies

-The artists met each other while in college at Carnegie Mellon University in Pittsburgh, Pennsylvania, where they earned their BFAs in 1992.
-They went on to the University of California at Davis in Davis, California to earn their MFAs in 1994.
-Since then their work has been included in international group exhibitions in the Gallery for Contemporary Art in Tel Aviv, Israel (1999) and in the Seoul Museum of Art in Seoul, Korea (2003).
-The artists are represented by DCKT Contemporary in New York City, where they have had four solo exhibitions.
-They have also had solo exhibitions at the Stephen Wirtz Gallery (San Francisco, California), Sandroni Rey (Venice, California), and several other galleries.
+The artists met each other while in college at Carnegie Mellon University where they earned their BFAs in 1992.
+They went on to the University of California, Davis to earn their MFAs in 1994.
+The artists are represented by DCKT Contemporary, where they have had four solo exhibitions.
+They have also had exhibitions at Oakland Museum of California, Seoul Museum of Art, and Sun Valley Museum of Art.